Affirm Review - Use Credit To Buy From Your Favorite Retailers

 Earnest may be an alternative to Affirm’s 10-30% interest.
 They focus on low-interest loans for anyone looking to take out a personal loan, refinance their student debt, or take out a new, private student loan.

 However, it’s important to note that Earnest can offer these low APRs, only because they accept those with a credit score of 650 or higher.
-Only accepting these applicants allows Credible to keep their risk levels down.
+Only accepting these applicants allows Earnest to keep their risk levels down.

 Credible is a good first step when looking to find loans of any kind, but know that they don’t offer direct loans of their own.
 Rather, they help you find all of your loan options in one place.
 That way you can choose the one that meets your needs.